 - Service is minimal: after a warm welcome you're left to your own devices, though their son is often in the family house next door, and if not they're only a phone call away

 - You'll need a car, as the village only has 1 shop

 - The beaches along this stretch of coast are not the prettiest

 - No rooms have twin beds (though 3 houses have extra beds)

-- Don't expect lots of mod cons (no TVs or bathroom amenities, for example), nor pristine perfection - chipped crockery and wobbly tables are part of the homely, rustic ambiance
+- Don't expect lots of mod cons (no TVs, for example), nor pristine perfection - chipped crockery and wobbly tables are part of the homely, rustic ambiance

 Best time to go

 And a word of warning: with so many flowers and trees around, you will inevitably get a few colourful dragonflies and insects by the pool, plus the odd gecko to gobble them up at night.
 If you're extremely squeamish about that sort of thing, find yourself a hermetically sealed hotel...”

 - Disabled Access